ahnaf-hossain2/Bank-Account-Management-System/README.md

 # Bank Account Management System

 ## Overview
-A robust C++ implementation of a bank account management system that simulates basic banking operations.
-This system provides a foundation for handling account transactions and management in a secure and efficient manner.
+This project is a C++ program that simulates basic banking operations.
+It allows you to create and manage bank accounts, perform deposits, withdrawals, and transfers, and view account details.
+The system ensures secure and efficient handling of all transactions.

 ## Features
 - 🏦 Account Creation and Management